Jonathan357611/Calc-V1/README.md

 ## Other

-Any contributions in code, installation and PCB very welcomed :)
+Any contributions in code, installation and PCB are very welcomed :)
 I'll try my best to fix any issues you run into.

 If you *really* like my project, consider donating some ETH :)